A Death in the Family: Earlier draft

-University of Tennessee professor Michael Lofaro maintains that the novel as published 1957 was not the version intended for print by the author.
-Lafro discussed his work at a conference that was part of the Knoxville James Agee Celebration (April 2005).
-Having tracked down the author's original manuscripts and notes, Lafaro reconstructed a version he considers more authentic.
+University of Tennessee professor Michael Lofaro maintains that the novel as published in 1957 was not the version intended for print by the author.
+Lofaro discussed his work at a conference that was part of the Knoxville James Agee Celebration (April 2005).
+Having tracked down the author's original manuscripts and notes, Lofaro reconstructed a version he considers more authentic.
 This version, entitled A Death in the Family: A Restoration of the Author's Text, was published in 2007 as part of the 10-volume set The Collected Works of James Agee (University of Tennessee Press).
 Lofaro is also the author of Agee Agonistes: Essays on the Life, Legend, and Works of James Agee (2007).

 According to Lofaro, McDowell's alterations include: